X-LANCE/UniCATS-CTX-txt2vec/README.md

 python train.py --name Libritts --config_file configs/Libritts.yaml --num_node 1 --tensorboard --auto_resume
 ```
 where `--name` specifies the output directory name.
 Check out `configs/Libritts.yaml` for detailed configurations.
+Multi-GPU training is automatically handled by the program (default to use all visible devices).

 After the training starts, checkpoints and logs will be saved in `OUTPUT/Libritts`.

 ## Decoding to VQ indexes